vurachaitanya/kubernetes/CKAD_exam.md

 - k run webapp --image=nginx --labels="tier=frontend" --replicas=2
 - k expose deployment webapp --name=frontend --type=Nodeport --target-port=80 --port=80 --dry-run -o yaml
 - k get pod testpod -o yaml --export -----will give basic yaml file
 - k explain pv --recursive|grep -A5 hostPath
+- k api-resources|grep -i replicationcontroller
 ### Pod
 - apiVersion sholud be v1 and kind should be Pod.
 - Containers may have more than one hence those should be mentioned as lists